With its buttery graham cracker crust and salty finish, this silky dessert makes a palate-pleasing finale to any meal.

 - Preheat oven to 225 degrees.
 Line a 9-by-13 pan with parchment paper.

-- In a medium-size mixing bowl, mix your graham cracker crumbs, sugar, and ginger.
-Set aside.
+- In a medium mixing bowl, combine graham cracker crumbs, ½ cup sugar, and ginger.

-- Melt your butter, then pour it over the dry mixture and mix it well.
-The mixture will be thick and coarse.
+- Pour butter over graham cracker crumbs and combine well.
+The mixture should be thick and coarse.

-- Pour the mixture into the bottom of your prepared pan.
-Spread evenly, using a flat-bottom small measuring cup to help pack it down and smooth out the surface.
-It will be about 1/2 inch thick.
+- Pour mixture into the parchment-lined pan.
+Spread evenly, using the bottom of a small measuring cup to help pack down and smooth the surface, forming a ½-inch thick crust.

 Cajun Bacon Caramel Sauce

-- Add cream and butter into the skillet with the bacon grease, and stir.
+- Add cream and butter to bacon grease, stirring until combined.
 Let stand for 15 minutes.